 Empty your toilet flush before going on the road.
-This is a pain, but we have several problems a year with water and toilet chemical slopping out of cisterns, which cause corrosion on the circuit boards, plus there is the added weight of the water to be considered.
-If you think you may need the toilet on the journey, it is better to take a squirty bottle with some toilet cleaner it to use as the flush.
+This is a pain, but we have several problems a year with water and toilet chemical slopping out of cisterns; which cause corrosion on the circuit boards, plus there is the added weight of the water to be considered.
+If you think you may need the toilet on the journey, it is better to take a squirty bottle with some toilet cleaner in it to use as the flush.

 Once on site, set the van up horizontally to be sure that your fridge is level and works correctly.
 Side to side is most critical as the fluids will not be able to circulate properly.
 If your fridge is not getting cold, this is often the problem, plus it will work more efficiently.

 Do not overload your van, and try to make it as balanced as possible.
 This is for your own safety and to make towing easier, plus police do occasionally do spot checks.
 Often just moving items around helps.
 Take into account which side your oven and fridge is on, as these obviously add weight.
 Check your noseweight with scales.
 Your caravan handbook will list the recommended laden weight.
 Ensuring this is correct will also increase your fuel economy on your towing vehicle.

 Check the condition of your tyres and the pressure of both your van and car tyres.
 Poorly maintained tyres, such as cracked side walls, can cause accidents.
 Inspect tread threads and remember that although a tyre may not be illegal, the extra load imposed by the caravan and the contents can cause it to be dangerous.
 Remember caravan tyres should be replaced every five years.
 See if your car manufacturer advises the tyre pressures being adjusted when towing - often they need raising.

 Clean the tow ball and hitch if it has a stabilizer.
 The ball should be silver and shiny.
 Use an emery cloth or sandpaper to achieve this.
 Then keep it clean with either brake and clutch cleaner, paint thinners or petrol; basically any solvent that is not oil based.